 They are far much heavier, sturdier by a mile, and are highly tailored to make riding for plus-size men an exciting hobby.

-The engineering brings forth a bike with fast gear shifting, smooth rides, and one which is easier to control regardless of how big you are.
+The engineering brings forth a bike with fast gear shifting, smooth rides, and easier to control regardless of how big you are.

 3. Best Full Suspension Mountain Bike For Heavy Riders

-The best full suspension mountain bikes for heavy riders are also very well made with higher grade materials to help the deliver the smoothest ride on an uncompromising trail.
+The best full suspension mountain bikes for heavy riders are also very well made with higher-grade materials to deliver the smoothest ride on an uncompromising trail.